-Example: you've clicked Broadcast on the Entries > Manage entries page.
+Example: you've clicked Broadcast in the Manage workspace on the Entries page.
 With Send one email per user selected, a user with five entries would receive your broadcast once.
 Should Send one email per entry be selected, the user would receive five copies of the broadcast, one for every entry.

 Legal basis for sending email

 In this drop-down there are two options: Freely given consent by user and Legitimate interest of the data controller.
 These options control whether a user who has unsubscribed from notifications and broadcasts will receive the message.
 For more details, see our dedicated guide: Legal basis for sending emails.

 Use case #1: contacting entrants with entries in progress